microsoft/coyote/docs/_learn/tutorials/failover-robot-navigator-actors.md

 ## What you will need

-To run the `DrinksServingRobot` example, you will need to:
+To run the `DrinksServingRobotActors` example, you will need to:

 - Install [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/).
 - Build the [Coyote project](/coyote/learn/get-started/install).